 6. Local SEO Strategies for B2B SaaS

-For a B2B SaaS company, you must increased brand awareness in your target geographic location.
+For a B2B SaaS company, you must increase brand awareness in your target geographic location.
 After all, this is where your direct customers are located.

 Did you know that B2B SaaS SEO can also help you optimize your brand visibility in a specific location?
 That’s the power of local SEO strategies, which we’ll dive into in the following sections.